kjirou/rpglevel/README.md

 - `defineExpTable(definitionKey)`
   - You can use Exp-Table presets by assigning key.
   - You can assign a only one "wiz_like" key, now.
-  - The "wiz_like" key loads Exp-Table like a famous RPG...
+  - The "wiz_like" key loads Exp-Table like a famous RPG.
 - `getMinLevel()`
 - `getMaxLevel()`
 - `getStartLevel()`